 Program Objectives for the Education Goal:

-- The graduate student must meet all of the education standards as set forth by the American Association of Endodontics and Council on Dental Education.
+- The graduate student must meet all of the education standards as set forth by the Commission on Dental Accreditation for the Advanced Education Program in Endodontics.

-- The graduate student must submit a portfolio of fifteen cases written and organized according to the specifications of the American Board of Endodontics and evaluated by an independent examiner.
+- The graduate student must submit a portfolio of ten cases written and organized according to the specifications of the American Board of Endodontics and evaluated by an independent examiner.

-- The graduate student must pass an oral examination by an independent examiner prior to graduation.
+- The graduate student must pass two oral examinations, one by department faculty and one by an independent examiner prior to graduation (former ABE Examiner).

 - All graduate students must take the written portion (Part 1) of the American Board of Endodontists prior to program completion.